 - Criminal activities

 - Occupational accidents

 It is important to know that wrongful death cases are handled in civil court, not a criminal court, so a wrongful death case will not send the defendant to prison.
-The civil statutes regarding wrongful death are determined at the state level, which is why you should choose an experienced wrongful death attorney in Atlanta to prepare your case.

 In light of time deadlines for filing lawsuits in Atlanta, you need to contact a lawyer as soon as you can, for a free initial case review!

 An Atlanta Wrongful Death Attorney Explains